How to Use a Subdomain of an Existing Domain for Your Helcim Online Store

 - Click on

-DNS Recordfrom the Advanced Store Options menu on the right-hand side of your screen
+DNS Recordfrom the Advanced Store Options menu on the left-hand side of your screen

 - Here you will see a orange notification block, select the